Breaking ActiveCouch in Fun and Inventive Ways

 cat.person = craig

-Views with multiple keys
+Views with Multiple Keys

-It felt a little unnatural typing :params => { ... } when writing custom finders.
-ActiveRecord asks for :conditions, so now ActiveCouch does too.
+It felt unnatural typing :params => { ... } when writing finders.
+ActiveRecord uses :conditions, so now ActiveCouch does too:

-Person.find(:all, :condtions => { :last_name => "Smith" })
+Person.find(:all, :conditions => { :last_name => "Smith" })

-You can clone my changes using Git.
-The repository is available at http://barkingiguana.com/~craig/code/activecouch.git.
+You can clone my changes with Git:

 git clone http://barkingiguana.com/~craig/code/activecouch.git

-Getting started
+Getting Started

 ActiveCouch::Base.class_eval do